-The U.S. Constitution states that every American citizen is granted the right to a fair trial.
-Yet, the way in which evidence is presented to the judge and jury strongly affects the outcome of trial proceedings.
-Both defense and prosecution attorneys appreciate and understand that the success of their arguments and witness testimony may require individuals to analyze a circumstance based on their expertise.
+You have the right to a fair trial, and yet, the way in which evidence is presented to the judge and jury strongly affects the outcome of trial proceedings.
+Attorneys on both sides of the bench -- whether defense and prosecution or defense and plaintiff -- know that the success of their arguments and witness testimony may require help from a forensic crime reconstruction expert to analyze the scene of an incident.
 This is what makes an accident reconstruction expert important in court cases.

-On television programs, presenting convincing evidence seems fairly straightforward and simple, thanks to eloquent writers.
-But in reality, attorneys on both sides of the aisle know that it takes more than dramatic speeches to prove a point to the jurors.
+On television programs, presenting convincing evidence seems fairly straightforward and simple, thanks to eloquent writers and special effects.
+But in reality, attorneys on both sides of the aisle know that it takes more than well written speeches to prove a point to the jurors.
 The National Center for Audio and Video Forensics (NCAVF) can provide an accident reconstruction expert for you to utilize in your on-going investigation.
-As well, our video and audio forensic specialists can testify as an expert witness during your trial.
+In addition, our video and audio forensic specialists can testify as an expert witness during your trial.

 The audio and video professionals at NCAVF can be invaluable as an accident reconstruction expert by closely investigating and analyzing video and audio evidence and providing our forensic findings to our clients.
 As high definition video cameras and audio recording devices can be found nearly everywhere these days, an NCAVF forensic expert is likely to find something useful in your recorded video or audio evidence that you may not have found yourself.
 NCAVF can make a difference in a case by locating video footage, enhancing images, and cleaning up audio recordings.
 This can be instrumental in helping to simplify details for jurors that are often complicated.